Stocks end lower, ending market's worst quarter in 2 years

 AP Business Writers

-About 60% of stocks in the benchmark S&P 500 were down, and much of the movement seemed like a “consolidation” for investors, Wren said.
-Major indexes fell on Wednesday to end a four-day winning streak.

 Technology and communications stocks were among the biggest weights on the market.
 Many of the companies in those sectors have pricey stock values that tend to give the broader market a more forceful push either up or down.
-Chipmaker Intel fell 2.9%, Charter Communications slid 3.9%.
+Chipmaker Intel fell 3.6%, while Facebook parent Meta Platforms slid 2.4%.

 U.S. crude oil prices fell 7% and Brent, the international standard, fell 4.9%.
 The pullback slightly trimmed what have been soaring oil prices amid Russia’s invasion of Ukraine.
 The conflict has elevated concerns that tightened supplies will only worsen persistently rising inflation that threatens businesses and consumers globally.

-An inflation gauge from the Commerce Department jumped 6.4% in February compared with a year ago, marking the largest year-over-year rise since January 1982.
+An inflation gauge that is closely monitored by the Federal Reserve jumped 6.4% in February compared with a year ago, marking the largest year-over-year rise since January 1982.

 Energy prices have been a key factor in pushing inflation higher and Biden’s plan to release more oil into the system comes as little relief is expected from the oil cartel OPEC.
 The cartel and its allied oil producers including Russia are sticking to a modest increase in the amount of crude they pump to the world, a step that supports higher prices.